darriagada/Decay-Textures/README.md

 * For raster images: [Adobe Photoshop](https://www.adobe.com/products/photoshop.html), [Affinity Photo](https://affinity.serif.com/photo/), [GIMP](https://www.gimp.org/), etc.

 ### How to use them
-If you are planning on using the raster images, you can use them as backgrounds or overlay textures.
-You can blend them using **blending modes.**.
-You can add Hue/Saturation if you want to change the base color if you need it.
+**If you are using the raster images:** you can use them as backgrounds or overlay textures.
+Mix them using **blending modes.** You can attach a Hue/Saturation filter if you want to change the base color or you can invert the colors, etc.

-On the other hand, if you are using the vector textures, you can grab one or multiple textures and **change it's fill color** since all of them are editable.
-Be aware that this version is more resource intensive due to the amount of vector paths generated.
+**If you are using the vector textures:** you have more control.
+You can grab one or multiple textures and **change it's fill color** since all of them are editable.
+Be aware that this version is **more resource intensive** due to the amount of vector paths generated.

 ## To-do
 - [x] Upload the actual textures